raedbgr/SmartDrop/README.md

 # Smart Drop - IoT Irrigation and Plant Care System

 Smart Drop is an IoT-based irrigation and plant care system designed to optimize water consumption while ensuring ideal conditions for plant growth.
-It monitors environmental factors and provides insightful data visualization to help users maintain healthy plants efficiently.
+It monitors environmental factors in RealTime and provides insightful data visualization to help users maintain healthy plants efficiently.

 ## Features